opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 `sort:options`  | Defines the options for the sort parameter.
 Default is `boolean`.  |
 `state:storeInSessionStorage`  | Enables or disables URL session storage.
 Default is `Off`.  |
 `timepicker:quickRanges`  | Defines the quick-select time ranges to display in the time filter.  |
-`timepicker:refreshIntervalDefaults` | Defines the time filter's default refresh interval in milliseconds.
+`timepicker:refreshIntervalDefaults` | Defines the time filter's default refresh interval, in milliseconds.
 Default is `0`.  |
 `timepicker:timeDefaults`  | Defines the default time period to analyze data.
 Default is `Last 15 minutes`.  |
 `truncate:maxHeight`  | Defines the maximum height of a table cell.
 Default is `115` pixels.